d3xt3r0/PaloAlto-Python-API/README.md

 # Palo Alto Python API

-Python script for automating operations on Palo Alto firewalls using the PanOS API and requests library
+Python script for automating operations on Palo Alto firewalls using the PanOS API and requests library.
+A project to showcase the API capabilities for managing the Palo Alto firewalls.

 ## Installation